axoplasm/axoplasm/resume.markdown

 ### 2017–Present: __Principal, Scrubjay__

 [Scrubjay](//scrubjay.works) is a generalist digital workshop.
 We build digital experiences for socially-responsible organizations.
 Our current client roster includes [Mercy Corps](//mercycorps.org), [Fat Pencil Studio](//fatpencilstudio.com), [United Way of the Columbia-Willamette](//unitedway-pdx.org), [Preschool Marketplace](//preschoolmarketplace.org), [Early Learning Multnomah](//earlylearningmultnomah.org), and [Women for Women International](//womenforwomen.org).
+Across all our projects: I assess business needs, collect project requirements, generate estimates, build project plans, conduct brainstorms, write content, edit photography, design logos, provision and maintain infrastructure, connect to third-party services, design technical architectures, write and test front- and back-end code, collaborate with subcontractors and other contributors…anything and everything needed to build a beautiful web property and keep it healthy.

+### 2018–Present: __Senior Engineer, TolaData (Mercy Corps)__

+ I am a core contributor to TolaData, Mercy Corps’ internal indicator and results tracking platform.
+In 2018, I worked with the User Experience designer to clean up the visual design from a legacy system, and to implement a slew of new features.
+I overhauled the front-end display code to ready it for asynchronous interactivity.
+I contribute front-end and back-end code, participate in code reviews, lead code refactor/rearchitecture projects, and mentor junior developers.
+I work with the Product Owner and the rest of the engineering team to refine the backlog and plan product releases.
+I manage the project’s integration with third-party translation systems.

-### 2019–2022: __Design Lead and Engineering Manager, MicroMentor__
+### 2019–2022: __Design Lead and Engineering Manager, MicroMentor (Mercy Corps)__

 I led visual design and user experience design for [MicroMentor](//micromentor.org), a global platform in five languages connecting small business entrepreneurs with mentors around the world.
 I spearheaded and executed a 2019 redesign and redevelopment of the platform, dovetailing with an organizational strategy to own the product in-house from an external vendor.
 I devised and managed our project management and engineering practices.
 I worked closely with business owners, community members, and stakeholders to design an experience that served several diverse communities in five languages on six continents.

 ### 1999–2017: __Freelance web designer, UX designer, developer, and digital strategist__

-Prior to forming Scrubjay in 2017, I maintained a successful freelance business, variously as either a side gig or main gig.
-I provided branding, web design, mobile app design, user experience design, and web development services to countless (hundreds of?) organizations.
+I provided branding, web design, mobile app design, user experience design, and web development services to countless ([hundreds of?](//github.com/axoplasm/axoplasm/blob/main/web-things.md)) organizations.

 ### 2013–2014: __Director of Design, OpenSourcery__